dcycle/svganchor/README.md

 This is not that tool!
 (For that, see tools such as [picsvg.com](https://picsvg.com)).

-svgAnchor will help build an simple SVG based on an image **with a set number of elements**, allowing you blend the results easily.
+svgAnchor will help build an simple SVG based on an image **with a set number of elements (a 10-point polygon, an image and circle for example)**, allowing you to create keyframes and blend the results easily.

 Example
 -----